prafful1/Parallel-Universe/README.md

 ![alt text](https://github.com/prafful1/Parallel-Universe/blob/master/fork-and-join.png)

 # (For people who like to read)?
 We take problems that can be divided into subtasks which further can be approached individually.
 We solve these problems in parallel.
-Basically we solve problems with divide and conquer technique in parallel.
+Basically we solve problems with divide and conquer technique in parallel

 # Why should I use this approach?
 Well why not.
 We use great algorithms to optimize our code.
 Why not harness our computing power to make our programs run even faster.